 THE BEGINING OF MY JOURNEY...
 I don’t remember much from the next two months of my life, other than what my family has shared with me.

-Upon arrival on February 14th, 2013, the physicians started their examination and ordered blood work and then started my first blood transfusion, thinking that may perk me up and bring my blood count up to a normal range.
-The next day, an ultrasound, ECGS and blood work was ordered to see if they could find anything internally that was causing my discomfort.
+Upon arrival at the hospital, on February 14th, 2013, the physicians started their examinations and ordered blood work.
+I then began my first blood transfusion thinking that may perk me up and bring my blood count up to a normal range.
+The next day, an ultrasound, ECGS and blood work were ordered to see if they could find anything internally that was causing my discomfort.
 As they wheeled me to the ultrasound room my speech had started to slur again and with the care of great nurses and doctors by my side, I had my first seizure.
 The doctors, still not really understanding what was happening, decided that it was time they sent me off to the University of Alberta Hospital, in Edmonton.
 As they made arrangements, they decided to have a family meeting as they thought I might have a rare blood disorder called Thrombotic Thrombocytopenic Purpura (TTP).
-As the team of physicians came in to talk to my family and I, I became very restless and I was in shock with the news the physicians had just given us and had my second seizure.
-At this point, they put me life support and airlifted me to the University of Alberta Hospital in Edmonton for further diagnoses and treatment.
+As the team of physicians came in to talk to my family and I, I became very restless and I was in shock with the news the physicians had just given us.
+I then had my second seizure.
+At this point, they put me on life support and airlifted me to the University of Alberta Hospital in Edmonton for further diagnoses and treatment.
 Upon arrival in Edmonton, I was greeted by a team of physicians and off to ICU I went for my first plasma apheresis.

 The team of physicians came into the room with the biggest smiles on their faces, updating my family that the splenectomy went very well and I was doing as good as could be expected at this time in the journey.